 Hybrid parallel systems are those that are not 100% integrated with the existing system.
 For example, organizations can use the cloud for storage but develop their own applications.
 One disadvantage is the high cost of moving data to the cloud.
 Developing standards for hybrid implementations should accelerate the adoption and interoperability of analytics applications.

 Challenges exist with any of the implementation routes (DIY, buy or rent new system, or hybrid parallel systems).
 For example, data cleansing, and systems plumbing are persistent hurdles no matter which type of project is undertaken.
 (Reference: Neef; IBM)

+When considering the augmentation pathway, the advantages and disadvantages should be examined.
+While the full list of advantages and disadvantages will be project specific, Table 7 provides a high level list.

+Table 7: Advantages and Disadvantages of System Modernization via the Augmentation Pathway